 I wrote!
 Reader NotesGo to section

-I am not a former Falkland fighter.
-I could have been, since I did military service in 1982.
-I have friends who were at the front.
-And some acquaintance who fell in combat.
+I'm not one of the former combatants of Falkland.
+I couldhave been, since I did military service in 1982.
+I have friends who were on the front.
+And some acquaintance who fell into combat.

-First of all: are they all heroes?
+First of all: are they all heroes ?
 Yes.
-Even those who were scared when they saw the Gurkas and ran away.
+Even those who got scared when they saw the Gurkas and ran out.
 Even those who died in the sinking of Belgrano, without stepping on the islands.
 You know why?
-Because the soldiers were just 18 years old.
-And I know that there were many heroes among the officers and noncommissioned officers.
-Many.
+Because the soldiers were 18-year-olds just turned.
+And I know there were many heroes among the officers and non-commissioned officers.
+Oh, many.

-The first thing is that the military dome cracks licensed (as appropriate) the instructed soldiers of the 1961 class Army in February.
-And in April they took the islands with boys who had two months of instruction (which did not apply).
+The first thing is that the cracks of the military leadership discharged (as appropriate) the training soldiers of the Army of the 1961 class in February.
+With boys who had two months of instruction (which did not correspond).
 Maybe they had gone to a shooting range three times.
-The Marine Corps boys were a little more tanned from Running, Cleaning and Dancing.
-Those are the ones who confronted the English professionals, with more eggs than anyone and obsolete weapons.
-Those two battalions of which almost none returned.
+The Marine Corps boys were a little more tanned than Co rrer, Lim piary Ba ilar.
+Those are the ones who faced the English professionals, with more eggs than anyone else and obsolete weapons .
+Those two battalions that hard any of them came back from.

-The military dome was convinced that the English came with their entire fleet to "throw a couple of shots and sit down to negotiate."
-And that the United States would respect the TIAR and support us against their motherland.
-Clear.
-It did not happen.
-And although they were seeing that the bombs of our Air Force hit the ships of the English Navy but did not explode.
+The military leadership was convinced that the English came with their entire fleet to “throw a couple shots and sit down and negotiate. ” And that the United States would respect the TIAR and support us against its motherland.
+Oh, Sure.
+It didn't happen .
+And even though they were to find our Air Force bombs hit the English navy ships, but they didn't explode .

-That the tanks were sinking on the Falkland crane floor.
-That we were decimated in Pradera del Ganso because our Air Force could not operate because of the weather.
-Despite that, they did not give up and prolong a war lost since we go.
-They knew it and sent thousands of children to sacrifice.
-Many missionaries on the verge of collapse because of the cold they had never felt in their lives.
-They cared about an ass.
-And those boys returned them with courage, with war actions rather than heroic.
-Because those kids did care about the country.
+That the tanks were sinking on the ground of the Falkland crane.
+That we were decimated in Goose Praadera because our Air Force couldn't operate because of the weather.
+In spite of that, they didn't give up and prolonged a lost war since the vamos .
+They knew it and sent thousands of boys to sacrifice .
+Many missionaries on the verge of cold collapse who had never felt in their lives.
+They cared for an ass.
+And those boys have them back with courage, with more than heroic actions of war.
+Because those children did care about the homeland .

-The middle managers of the Army worked hard on the chocolates, clothes and jewelry that the people donated to the combatants (many of them, their peers) or to sell and let them know what to do with the silver.
-And you know who donated more?
+The army's middle commanders were working on the chocolates, clothes and jewels that the people donated to the fighters (many of them, their peers).
+Or to sell... not knowing what was going to be done with the silver.
+And you know who donated the most?
 The poor.
-Always the people putting the shoulder when the State fails.
-With its chains and gold rings.
-With some earing and pin.
-While companies boasted rickety donations (well, maybe they knew which pockets they were going to go to).
+With their gold chains and rings.
+With some ring and pin.
+While companies were shocking out of rachitic donations (well, maybe they knew what pockets they were going to go).

-The National Soccer Team traveled to Spain to play the World Cup, in the middle of the war.
-The clubs, bars, restaurants and theaters never closed.
-For a large majority of the middle and upper class (insurance with few children involved in combat), the conflict was somewhat distant, as if it had been carried out in another country.
-It seems we left them fighting alone.
+The national football team traveled to Spain to play the World Cup, in the middle of the war.
+The bowling, bars, restaurants and theatres never closed.
+For a vast majority of the middle and upper class (sure with few children involved in combat), the conflict was somewhat distant.
+As if it was carried out in another country, it looks like we left them fighting alone.

-We are rare Argentines.
-Perhaps here he applies very well the phrase of a great acquaintance who is no longer: "Let's arm ourselves and go."
+We're weird Argentines.
+Perhaps here are appliances very well the phrase of a great acquaintance who is no longer: “Let's arm and go. ”

-After the Alfonsin government, total oblivion came.
-That got worse with the limitless revenge of Kirchnerism, to the extreme.
-As otherwise, it would have been Argentines who fought the war.
-A political and not real revenge, which used sympathetic people with the anti-military left for their own electoral benefit.
-I say this because this makes it more dirty, delectable and low.
-"He" and Elisabet were not even Montoneros, as they said.
-They only used people to their advantage, with something that suited them.
-As they used the Grandmothers of Plaza de Mayo, they also forget that those who died were mostly boys, not military.
-But well, they were not interested in the colimbas killed by the bombs that their children put.
-Today nobody asks for justice for them.
+After Alfonsin's government, total oblivion came.
+That was aggravated by the boundless revenchism of Kirchnerism, to the extreme.
+As if it hadn't been Argentines who fought the war.
+A political and not real revenchism , which used people sympathizing with the anti-military left for their own electoral benefit.
+I'm saying it because this makes it dirty, more deleznable and low.
+“He” and Elisabet were not even Montoneros, as they said.
+They only used people for their benefit, with something that suits them .
+Like they used the Grandmothers of Plaza de Mayo.
+They also forget that those who died were, mostly boys, non-military .
+But well, they were not interested in the colimbas killed by the bombs that their children put on.
+Today does not one ask for justice for them.

-Only revenge can explain teachers who proclaim elementary students that Maldonado was killed, and they say nothing about Oscar Ismael Poltronieri.
-That 18-year-old soldier who refused to retire and forced his companions to do so, while he repelled the English alone with his machine gun, for more than 10 hours.
-They say nothing about the only soldier in history to be awarded the "Cross of the Argentine Nation to the Heroic Courage in Combat" and the "Iron Cross to Valor" of the British government.
-Yes: British.
-Luckily Oscar is alive and Now they recognize it.
+Only revenchism can explain teachers who preach to elementary school students that Maldonado was killed, and they say nothing about Oscar Ismael Poltronieri.
+That 18-year-old soldier who refused to remove and forced his colleagues to do so.
+While he repelled the English alone with his machine gun, for more than 10 hours.
+They say nothing about the only soldier in history to be decorated with the “Cross of the Argentine Nation to Heroic Courage in Combat” and with the British Government's “Iron Cross to Valor”.
+Yes, British.
+Lucky Oscar is alive and now they recognize him.

-Today nobody asks for justice for the Ex-Combatants.
-To those who are just shyly recognized again (it was De Le Rúa, in one of his last actions).
-For example, in military parades, which returned from the hand of the Macri government.
+Today, no one is asking for justice for ex-combatants either.
+Those who are just timidly returned to recognize (before it was De Le Rua, in one of his last actions).
+For example, in the military parades, which returned from the hand of the Macri government.

-For more damage they have done, and I hope they never repeat, no matter how much we want them, a country without well-armed military is unfeasible.
-Today not so much because of a hypothetical external invasion, but because the borders become a drug strainer, destined for our children.
-And until recently they were.
+No matter how much damage you have done, and I hope you will never repeat again, as much as we don't want you anything, a country without well-armed military is unfeasible .
+Nowadays not so much because of a hypothetic external invasion, but because the borders become a drug strainer , destined for our children .
+And only recently they were.

-So, when we remember the military for the coup of 76, let's remember them also for war and for borders.
-Not to those who sent them, manga of motherfuckers, but to those who fought.
-And also remember what little people did during that war.
+So when we remember the military for the coup of 76, let us also remember them for the war and for the borders.
+Not to those who sent them, bastard's manga, but those who fought.
+And let us also remember how little the people did during that war .

-It matters to me, that 37 years ago that every April 2 I cry like a boy, even today, at 55.
-And I hope you care about me, that you are reading me for something.
-Because if we don't care, let's screw up as a country.
-We do not change anymore.
-We will continue to be immigrants, when it is time for us to be Argentines, for the good of all.
+It matters to me, that it's been 37 years since every April 2nd I cry like a boy, even today, at my 55.
+And I hope you care, that you're reading to me for something.
+Because if we don't care, we crap as a country, we don't change anyone, we're still immigrants, when it's time we were Argentine , for everyone's sake.

 Publication Date: 02/04/2019